NullandKale/OpenTKSplat/OpenTKSplat/Docs/1_Loading/PlyLoading.md

 Currently there are many forms for storing splats but this repo just supports the simplest storage method: the .ply file.

-This stores an array of structs, and the definition of that struct such that it is easy to parse and is not platform dependent.
+This stores an array of structs, and the definition of that struct, such that it is easy to parse and is not platform dependent.

 If you open a .ply file in a text editor like VS code or notepad++ you will see something that looks like this followed by a bunch of garbage.